jerry9871/CausalLinkSim/README.md

 - I believe that so called "anisotropic inertia", resulting from Machian gravity models, is to be expected, because distribution of inertial potential is corellated with the space curvature - therefore, the measurement apparatus is covariant with the strength of inertia and "stretching/density" of emergent spacetime.
 This was argued by Dicke and is relevant to the variable gravitational constant in Brans-Dicke theory of gravity, where the variable gravity constant corresponds better to the ideas presented here.
 - The claim of GR that spacetime geometry becomes flat Minkowski spacetime far from massive objects is to be questioned.
 The further away from the massive objects, the further the stretching of the causal links and the lesser the inertial coupling.
 The spacetime geometry is only flat as long as the matter distribution is homogeneous.
 Flatness of spacetime and the homogeneity of matter are complementary.
 Philosophically I believe that without matter, there is no space, therefore matter "generates space", rather than "bends space" as claimed in GR.
 - Dark matter and dark energy are apparent and the observed discrepancies stems from misunderstandings of how inertia and gravity works and from the questioned presumption of the flat Minkowski spacetime geometry.
 - Sky Darmos claims that the gravity constant is not proportional to the mass, but to the number of particles.
 Can that be relevant for this attempt?
+Wouldn't his claim refute equivalence principle?
+He even shows how different elements fall at different rates, but his claim has been likely refuted by MICROSCOPE experiment.
 - In SR, momentum and energy are frame-dependent; rest mass is invariant.
 Therefore, each causal link has it's own momentum-like equivalent state.
 State vector is a property the causal link, rather than of the particle itself.
 (TODO -verify this claim - depends on the final implementation!)

 #### Inertia & Gravity merger (inspired by https://jonathanfay.com, https://derprimer.de/gravinertia/, Relational Mechanics (A.K.T.
 Assis, 1999))

+A complete rework of gravity in machian relativity: https://arxiv.org/pdf/2308.04503

 "Mach’s principle requires that only relative quantities are included in the describing equations."
 Schrodinger (1925) was first to write the Lagrangian of any two interacting particles and for the universe: